Frequently Asked Questions

 Reasons for GAP payments

 Unfortunately, the full costs involved in providing quality medical care are not adequately covered by medicare.
 Most common surgical procedures performed by experienced surgeons in the private health system involve a gap payment.
-Weight loss surgery has even more costs, as multiple professionals are involved in your care, and care by your surgeon needs to be lifelong.
+Weight loss surgery has even more costs, as multiple professionals are involved in your care.

 Not Privately insured